attestate/kiwistand/docs/source/protocol-guide.rst

      style D fill:#33FF99
      style E fill:#FF3399
      style F fill:#FF3399
+     style B_2,3 fill:#FF3399
+     style B_2,4 fill:#FF3399
+     style G fill:#FF3399
+     style H fill:#FF3399

-It's noteworthy that this creates an efficiency where now most of the tree doesn't have to be verified anymore by both peers.
+It's noteworthy that this creates an efficiency where now most of the tree doesn't have to be verified anymore by both peers (the green part).
 Hence less messages are required to be sent over the network and less compute is used on comparing leaves that are anyways already synchronized.
 It's important, because if we think back to the section of the "naive" bitmap example, then saving bandwidth and keeping payloads small were its main drawbacks.

-But let's dive deeper into the actual comparison algorithm as it'll become more important to fully understand process, because in step 3 of :ref:`set-recon-merkle-1-2` we introduced a complex situation where the B\ :sub:`1,2` subtree mismatches (its hash: ``0xopq``) with A\ :sub:`2,3` (same hash: ``0xopq``).
+But let's dive deeper into the actual comparison algorithm as it'll become more important to fully understand the process, because in step 3 of :ref:`set-recon-merkle-1-2` we introduced a complex situation where the B\ :sub:`2,3` subtree mismatches (its hash: ``0xopq``) with A\ :sub:`1,2` (same hash: ``0xopq``).
 So the hashes are the same, but the respective locations of the nodes are different.

 Resolving conflicting subtrees
 ______________________________